-Predictions of subsidence changes on the existing topography provide an indication of areas where ponding may occur for ML70481, refer Figure 11.
+Predictions of subsidence changes on the existing topography provide an indication of areas where ponding may occur for ML70481, refer Figure 9.
 This clearly indicates that no ponding is predicted to occur in response to resource activities associated with LW500, or the panel extensions proposed for LW503-LW509.
 It should be noted that all of the predicted areas of ponding occur on the Grey or Black Vertosols formed on alluvia located within the floodplain of Belcong Creek and Crinum Creek.
 Any ponding on these Black Vertosols is deemed to be temporary (EMM 2014).

 The specific location of ponded areas, soil drainage characteristics, and depth of ponding are factors influencing the duration and extent of ponding.
 Proposed management measures are outlined in Section 5.2.1.
-While changes to local drainage patterns are anticipated, they are predicted to be limited to minor realignment of first order drainage lines.

-Changes to local drainages are likely limited to minor realignment of first order drainage lines and there are not likely to be any significant ponds created outside the floodplain as a result of subsidence.
+While changes to local drainage patterns are anticipated, they are predicted to be limited to minor realignment of first order drainage lines and there are not likely to be any significant ponds created outside the floodplain as a result of subsidence.
 The loss of water through evaporation and infiltration will still dominate the hydrological processes over time (EMM 2014).